adinsa/oauth2-w-oidc/README.md

 ## Deployment

 This project can be deployed to CloudLab by creating a [repository-based profile](http://docs.cloudlab.us/creating-profiles.html) using the URL to this repository (https://bitbucket.org/dinsaa/oauth2-w-oidc.git).
-Once instantiated, you can find the hostname from the experiment's 'List View' to determine the URLs (e.g. http://aptvm072-1.apt.emulab.net:8080/oidc-server/ and http://aptvm072-1.apt.emulab.net:8080/simple-web-app/).
+Once instantiated, you can find the hostnames for each node from the experiment's 'List View' to determine the URLs (e.g. http://aptvm067-1.apt.emulab.net:8080/oidc-server/ and http://aptvm070-1.apt.emulab.net:8080/simple-web-app/).